NasimBahadur/NasimBahadur/README.md

 I'm a passionate Full Stack Web Developer from Bangladesh with some experience in academic/personal projects on building web applications using HTML, CSS, Bootstrap, Javascript, MySQL, PHP, ReactJS, mongoDB, etc. I have a strong foundation in Web Techologies, Machine Learning and Data Science.
 I'm constantly learning new technologies to stay up-to-date with the latest trends.

 ## 👨🏽‍💻 What I'm working on
 Currently, I am working on BJET Project (a Bangladesh Japan IT Engineer Training Program) as a Trainee.
+This training program aims to develop ICT engineers to work in Japanese IT companies with skills set in the Japanese language, IT skills, and Soft skills.

 ## 🧠 What I'm currently learning
 I'm currently learning ReactJS, NodeJS, Laravel and AWS to improve my development skills and stay up-to-date with the latest technologies.
 I believe that continuous learning is the key to becoming a successful Full Stack Web Developer.